You are here

 - oral-anal contact (rimming)

-If you practice anal play with a partner, it is recommended that you get regular STI testing.
+If you practice anal play with partners, it is recommended that you get regular STI testing.
 If possible, you should let your health care provider know that you are having this kind of sex so that they can offer you the right tests.

 You can use internal (female) or external (male) condoms to reduce the possibility of passing STIs during anal play.
 With an internal condom, you can remove the inside ring and gently push the condom inside the anus using a finger or toy.
 Use plenty of lube on both the outside and inside of the condom.
 Make sure a condom is in place before there is any skin-to-skin contact between genitals and the anal area.

-Bacteria that is healthy and normal to have in the rectum can cause problems if it gets into other body parts, like the vagina, penis, urethra or mouth.
+Healthy/bacteria that exist in the rectum can cause problems if passed to other body parts, like the vagina/internal genitals, penis, urethra or mouth.
 It is also possible to pass an STI from the anus to other body parts, or from other body parts to the anus.

 Oral-anal contact (rimming) can pass STIs, parasites or fecal bacteria to someone’s mouth.
 It is also possible to pass an STI from the mouth to the anus.
 To avoid passing these organisms from one person to another, use oral or dental dams during oral-anal play.
 To increase pleasure, put water-based lubricant on the anus before placing the oral dam on top.
 Remember to put a new condom on a toy or penis after it comes out of the anus and before it goes into the mouth.

-Bacteria in the anus can also cause urinary tract infections if it comes in contact with the vagina.
-It is important to put a new condom on a toy or penis after it comes out of the anus and before it rubs up against or goes inside of the vagina.
+Bacteria in the anus can also cause urinary tract infections if it comes in contact with the vagina/internal genitals.
+It is important to put a new condom on a toy or penis after it comes out of the anus and before it rubs up against or goes inside of the vagina/internal genitals.

 Washing and douching